 Have a "go bag" (for yourself, your children, and your pets) in case you need to leave your home in a hurry.
 Think in advance about things you and your family will need, such as medications, food, infant formula, clothing, diapers, toiletries, flashlights, and batteries to keep your devices charged.

 Identify alternate places to shelter.
 Friends, neighbors, or neighborhood warming centers may have power when you don't.
-During the COVID-19 pandemic, remember to include masks or

 Have at least one carbon monoxide detector in your home.
 It should be battery-powered, or have a battery back-up if it's a plug-in type, and should meet the Underwriters Laboratories (UL) Standard 2034.
 If you have only one detector, install it close to bedroom areas of your home.
 This will help wake you up if carbon monoxide levels rise and cause the alarm to sound.